SignPath/documentation/docs/trusted-build-systems/azure-devops.md

 The action supports the following output parameters:
 - `SigningRequestId`: The id of the newly created signing request.
 Available to subsequent tasks as an environment variable `<TASKNAME>_SIGNINGREQUESTID`.
 - `SigningRequestWebUrl`: The url of the signing request in SignPath.
 Available to subsequent tasks as an environment variable `<TASKNAME>_SIGNINGREQUESTWEBURL`.
-- `SignPathApiUrl`: The base API url of the SignPath API.
-Available to subsequent tasks as an environment variable `<TASKNAME>_SIGNPATHAPIURL`.
-- `SignedArtifactDownloadUrl`: The url of the signed artifact in SignPath.
+- `SignedArtifactDownloadUrl`: The download url of the signed artifact.
 Available to subsequent tasks as an environment variable `<TASKNAME>_SIGNEDARTIFACTDOWNLOADURL`.